Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 * Persona idea

 The idea of creating [a user persona](https://www.romanpichler.com/tools/the-persona-template/) came from a blog I read by Roman Pichler, a project management expert who specialises in digital products using Agile and Scrum methodologies.

+* Code institute modules and code

+The code institute modules were useful but following the code at times was problematic, as several areas were gone through very quickly and finding people to discuss this with was difficult at times.
+People who were around in the slack room did their best to help when they were available and CI tutors helped when I was really stuck.
+So I have used the code provided by CI in my project, customising it and commenting on it so as to get my project to work.
+CI code features in all my apps but I have commented on it to show my understanding and how I have adapted it to work in my project.

 ## Acknowledgements